dianesarkis1/ASR-Analysis-Redacted/README.md

 ### Statistical Tests
 - **Feature-WER associations:** All features show significant but weak associations with WER category in French; no significant associations in Spanish
 - **Transformation effects:** French shows significant increase in high-WER cases after transformation; Spanish shows no significant difference
-- **Improvement rates:** Both languages show significantly more worsening than improvement after transformation
+- **Improvement rates:** Both languages show significantly more worsening than improvement after Cartesia transformation, but the effect is stronger in French

-## Files
-- `inference_analysis.ipynb` - Main analysis notebook

 ## Requirements